dasic002/off-i-go/README.md

 ### Content
 Advice for promoting inclusivity for disabled people and people with impairments referred to, from sites such as [Scope](https://www.scope.org.uk/advice-and-support/finding-accessible-transport), various articles at [Scope for business](https://business.scope.org.uk/), [nidirect](https://www.nidirect.gov.uk/articles/planning-trip-if-you-have-disability) and [CILNI](https://cilni.org/travel-with-ease-essential-tips-for-travelers-with-disabilities/).
+- Inspiration of functions for social media platforms:
+  - [Facebook](https://www.facebook.com/) and [Instagram](https://www.instagram.com/) - for adding reactions, Reposting posts, replying to comments, tagging profiles to a post, notifications and messaging.
+  - [TikTok](https://www.tiktok.com/) - for the profile page content, how an owner can see their history and private content through panels.

 ### Media
 - [Vector images of disabled characters](https://www.freevector.com/set-of-empowering-disabled-people-character-57686#) used in Sign up and Sign in Forms.